deep-spin/HFYN/README.md

-# Hopfield-Fenchel-Young Networks:A Unified Framework for Associative Memory Retrieval
+# Hopfield-Fenchel-Young Networks: A Unified Framework for Associative Memory Retrieval
 Official implementation of the paper **Hopfield-Fenchel-Young Networks: A Unified Framework for Associative Memory Retrieval**.

 *Saul Santos*, *Vlad Niculae*, *Daniel McNamee* and *André Martins*